riordanalfredo/personal-blog/app/content/blog/5-steps-to-empower-your-team-as-a-leader/index.md

 ---
-title: 'Equipping: 5 Steps to Develop People You Lead to Do Their Jobs Well'
+title: 'Equipping: 5 Steps to empower your team as a leader'
 date: '2021-02-10T06:00:00Z'
 description: 'Equipping — One process to develop people you lead do their jobs well'
 categories: [business, leadership]
 comments: true
+isNew: false
 ---

 ## Introduction

-You, as the leader, always wants to get things done in the team.
-It is not just to tell people what do they need to do.
-It will not develop their true potential in the team.
-Without utilising their potential, meaning you put your mind into a team’s work, you cannot benefit from working as a team.
-According to John C. Maxwell, in the book **'How Successful People Lead'**, He found the best methods to help others do their jobs well.
+As the leader, we always want to get things done in the team.
+It is not just to tell people what do they need to do (e.g., bossing around, micromanaging, etc.).
+Even worse, taking the team's tasks on your own will damage their growth as an individual, creativity, and motivation to contribute.
+Without giving them opportunity to uncover their potential, benefits for working in a team are diminished.
+According to John C. Maxwell, in the book [**'How Successful People Lead'**](https://www.amazon.com/How-Successful-People-Lead-Influence-ebook/dp/B009Z2XVZK), he described the best methods to help others do their jobs well: Equipping.
 It is called the five-step equipping process.
-I referenced it from _Chapter: Best Behaviours on Level 4 ‘How to Develop People’_.
-Here is my summary (I am using piano images as examples):
+Here, I illustrate the summary of these steps using 'teaching someone to learn & play a piano':

 ### Step 1-I do it (competence)